-I have been asked to address the role of the courts in relation to adaptation to climate change.
-At the outset it needs to be observed that courts have no function directly requiring societal adaptation to climate change; courts are not legislative rule-makers or general administrative policy makers.
-Any role courts may play in relation to adaptation to climate change must be indirect and as a consequence of exercising functions vested in them to adjudicate disputes before them.
+At the outset it needs to be observed that courts have no function directly requiring societal adaptation to climate change or mitigation of its impacts; courts are not legislative rule-makers or general administrative policy makers.
+Any role courts may play in relation to climate change will be indirect and as a consequence of exercising functions vested in them to adjudicate disputes before them.
 Different disputes involve different functions.